information-sharing-networks/.github/profile/README.md

-⚠️ The repositories below were originally created as part of the UK Government's Ecosystem of Trust pilots initiative.
-It is a **public** repository - viewable by all and editable by those who have been invited in.
+⚠️ *The repositories below were originally created as part of the UK Government's Ecosystem of Trust pilots initiative.
+The content is viewable by all and editable by those who have been invited in.
 Sensitive documents and information must not be added to the repositories within this Github organisation.*